-2. Completed one medical bill reviewer certification renewal.
+3. One medical bill reviewer recertification was completed.

 While this summary is in no way all-inclusive, it may serve to assist you and our Commissioners in understanding the key initiatives underway in the IMS Department and provide measures by which the Department's effectiveness can be gauged.
 IMS welcomes any guidance that you and/or our Commissioners can provide concerning our performance and direction.